 --Attributed to Nikola Tesla

-For those of you not in the know, currently there is a 1/2 for W with flying, and a 2/3 for 2 with no drawback that has a pump effect and replaces itself, currently in standard.
+For those of you not in the know, currently there is a 1/2 for W with flying, and a 2/3 for W with an interesting build around me effect, currently in standard.
 Neither are considered playable.

 Power Creep, by definition, is when cards are deliberately made better then previous cards, and this, also by definition, is something of a loaded statement.
 It's been said that creatures have caught up with spells, and that spells have been weaker to balance it out.
 It's true in a way, Modern Magic would never have the cards such as Balance, Time Walk, or Ancestral Recall (this one can be debated, I know).

 So what is the definition of Power Creep?
 Well the MTG Wikia describes it as:

 “Power creep is a phenomenon present in any collectible game that uses both old elements and new ones.
 The idea behind it is that the company has to sell their new products, but everything new they create has to compete with previously existing pieces.
 To compensate for this, new cards (or miniatures or whatever else may be used) end up becoming superior to other cards to the point of becoming strictly superior."

 Now Power Creep has had a long history of being a controversial statement, the first truly noticeable example of this was none other then Muscle Sliver.